Yuri-Rassokhin/BenchmarkBeholder/README.md

 ```

 The hook points to the directory under `./sources/hooks/ping_dns` where two integration files reside:
-- Schema of the workload file: `workload.rb`
+- `schema.rb`, schema of the workload file
-- Description of the metrics that must be calculated for each combination of parameters: `benchmarking.rb`
+- `metrics.rb`, description of the metrics that must be calculated for each combination of parameters

 ## Creating Workload Schema

 This file follows notation of [dry-validation](https://rubygems.org/gems/dry-validation) Ruby library that describes syntax and semantics of JSON in a self-commenting manner.
-In our example, here is the schema file `./sources/hooks/ping_dns/workload.rb`:
+In our example, here is the schema file `./sources/hooks/ping_dns/schema.rb`:

 ```ruby
 SCHEMA = Dry::Schema.JSON do